dyllisLev/ai-story-game/replit.md

 ## Security Considerations

-**API Key Storage:** API keys for AI services are stored in the SQLite database settings table.
-This approach works for single-user local deployments but should be reconsidered for multi-user or hosted scenarios.
+**API Key Storage:** API keys for AI services are stored per-user in the SQLite database users table.
+Each user's keys are isolated and only accessible through authenticated API requests.
+Global fallback keys remain in the settings table for unauthenticated requests.

 **Input Validation:** Drizzle-zod schemas provide runtime validation for database inserts, ensuring type safety between client and server.